Headlamp tester

 During a headlamp inspection, the vehicle headlamp is aimed through the lens, projecting the headlamp pattern at an aiming screen target which has lines showing the desired headlamp pattern.
 For low beam, this pattern is symmetric for the United States, asymmetric for the rest of the world.
 The screen will either be adjusted for, or directly show, the percentage of downwards aim of the headlights.
 The aim will typically be as low as 1% for passenger cars, and can be as high as 4% for HGVs.
-The aim, horizontally and sideways, can be adjusted by adjustment screws on the headlamp mounting assembly.
+The aim, horizontally and vertically, can be adjusted by adjustment screws on the headlamp mounting assembly.

 A feature often included as part of such a tester is a method by which the intensity of the beam can be measured.
-This is achieved with a light meter or Lux meter which is incorporated within the assembly itself.
+This is achieved with a light meter (also called Lux meter) which is incorporated within the assembly itself.
 This can be used to not only measure the intensity of the dipped beams but also to measure and compare the full beam intensity.